pingcap/education/PingExpress_DemoCorp/workshop.md

       - Username: root.
       - Password: Enter your root password.
    - DB/Tables Filter: Leave this field blank.
    - The data import process takes about 5 minutes.
-When the data import progress bar shows Success, you have successfully imported the sample data and the database schema in your database.
+When the data import progress bar shows **Success**, you have successfully imported the sample data and the database schema in your database.

 7. Check the imported data.
 Open Web SQL Shell and enter the cluster password.
 (Hint: On the TiDB Cloud console, in the upper right of the pane, click Connect, then click the Web SQL Shell tab.)